MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 cd .. # you should be in matrix/bindings now
 sudo pip install -e python/
-cd ../../ # you should be in mlb-led-scoreboard/ now sudo pip install mlbgame make
+cd ../../ # you should be in mlb-led-scoreboard/ now sudo pip install mlbgame pytz tzlocal make
 ```
 Basically, you're going to go back above the python binding directory, then run a pip install on that directory to create your own `rgbmatrix` module.
 Then go back up to the project directory and install `mlbgame`, the API this software uses to get baseball stats.
+You'll also install `pytz` and `tzlocal` for time zone conversions, so your pregame displays show the game start times in your local time zone.
+East Coast bias and all that...

 Install anything else your Pi yells at you for.
 I needed `python-dev` and a few native extensions for other stuff.
 Outside of scope of this project but this should at least help point people in the right direction.

+#### Time Zones
+Make sure your Raspberry Pi's timezone is configured to your local time zone.
+They'll often have London time on them by default.

 ## Usage
 `sudo python main.py` Running as root is 100% an absolute must, or the matrix won't render.